 Man O’War Beach

-As the early morning dog walkers started to arrive, heading for the dog friendly beaches, it was time for me to tackle the rather breathless hike back up the promontory to the car park.
-Suffice to say the calf muscles had a good workout.
+As the early morning dog walkers started to arrive, heading for the dog-friendly beaches, it was time for me to tackle the rather breathless hike back up the promontory to the car park.
+Suffice it to say the calf muscles had a good workout.

 I can only imagine how popular this safe little cove must be for families and how it must bustle with life on sunny days in the summer.

 How to get to Durdle Door

-Find all the up to date information to help you take a trip to Durdle Door by road or public transport here.
+Find all the up-to-date information to help you take a trip to Durdle Door by road or public transport here.

-Places to Stay on Dorset’s Jurassic Coast
+Places to Stay on Dorset’s Stunning Jurassic Coast

 Places to Visit Nearby